 Lap-dog machines: Pre-sa-uro

-The project is part of Alejandro Montes de Oca’s Doctoral Artistic Research (Sibelius Academy, University of the Arts Helsinki), in a cooperation with Daniel Malpica under the project Mutanttikieltä (supported by Kone Foundation).
 A sound-literary performance intended to explore translation processes throughout technology.
-Three electroacoustic instruments/systems has been specially developed to transform and translate voice and text on real time.
+Three electroacoustic instruments/systems have been especially developed to transform and translate voice and text on real time.

 The sound-literary machines will lay a bridge between technology and performer, using pre-recorded text, voice improvisation, singing, recitation, real-time sound transformation, electronically generated sound and sound spatialisation.
 The project was originally conceptualized as lap-machines thought to be played and interact with the performer.
 During the development process the concept expanded in to three different systems that take several spatial dimensions.

 Pre-sa-uro is an invented term based on a poem by Augusto de Campos (Viva vaia, 1979) that combines the Portuguese and Spanish words for Present, Past and Future.
 At the concert, time and space will bend together on a sound-literary experience where the attendees will inhabit a non-conventional concert setup.